ReiserFlorian/PyMysqlDump/README.md

 Small python scripts, which try to make a fast mysql dump (and load), whose ouput is optimized for git usage

 # Install PyMysqlDump
-The scripts using a python (so you need a python interpreter: see https://www.python.org).
+The scripts are using python (so you need a python interpreter: see https://www.python.org).
 Additionally, you need two pacakges:

 * mysql-connector-python (https://pypi.org/project/mysql-connector-python/)
 * myloginpath (https://pypi.org/project/myloginpath/)